winesapOS/winesapOS/README.md

 -  Fully shutdown Windows by holding the "SHIFT" key while selecting "Shut down", selecting to "Reboot", or by running the command ``shutdown /s /f /t 0``.
 -  In the BIOS, set the winesapOS storage device to be the first boot device.

-### Some Package Updates are Ignored

-**Challenge: Pacman has packages listed in its  `IgnorePkg` configuration.**

-**Solution:**

-1. Use the official tool to [upgrade winesapOS](#upgrades).
-This handles situations where a Pacman upgrade will not cover all packages:
-    - The performance and minimal images prevent updates to Linux kernels updates to prevent breaking third-party kernel modules.
-    - The secure image only prevents updates to packages that Arch Linux and SteamOS provide conflicting packages to.

 ### Available Storage Space is Incorrect

 **Challenge: the amount of reported free space seems too small or large.**